 If you feel too shy, try doing something by yourself that helps get you out of your comfort zone and boosts your social bravery — like ecstatic dance, singing or improvisation classes.
 Richard Wiseman’s book “The Luck Factor” explains why some people seem to have more lucky chances than others; and how to emulate them.

 It can also help to send a summary of the ideal partner description you put together to friends you trust.
-Ask them to stay on the look out for anyone single and eligible who matches it.
+Ask them to stay on the look out for anyone eligible who matches it.
+A recent dating coaching client of mine even made a video about who she was and was looking for, to send to potential mutual friends.

-Not only will you meet someone who matches your “ideal” partner at places they hang out; you’re likely to be more attractive to such a person if you enjoy similar activities.
-If you want to date someone who helps homeless people; stays fit and healthy; or who is emotionally stable and loving, that person would likely want a partner like that too!
+Not only will you meet someone who matches your “ideal” partner at places they like hanging out; you’re likely to be more attractive to such a person if you enjoy similar activities.
+If you want to date someone who helps homeless people; stays fit and healthy; or who is emotionally stable and loving, that person would likely want that kind of partner too!

 We all have three to five top things in our lives that we prioritize with our time, energy and other resources — whether that’s our family, friends, partner, health and wellness, personal development, career, a hobby, a cause, a business, financial security, travel, personal freedom or stability.